MicrosoftDocs/SupportArticles-docs/support/sql/performance/decreased-query-perf-after-upgrade.md

 - Optimize the query.

-  Understandably, it's not always possible to rewrite queries but especially when there's only a few queries that can be rewritten, this approach should be the first choice.
+  Understandably, it's not always possible to rewrite queries, but especially when there are only a few queries that can be rewritten, this approach should be the first choice.
 Optimally written queries perform better regardless of CE versions.
 - Use query hints identified in [Step 3](#step-3-find-out-why-the-query-performs-better-with-the-legacy-ce).

-  This targeted approach still allows other workloads to benefit from the default CE assumptions and improvements.
+  This targeted approach allows other workloads to benefit from the default CE assumptions and improvements.
 Additionally, it's a more robust option than creating a plan guide.
 And it doesn't require [Query Store](/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store) (QDS), unlike forcing a plan (the most robust option).
 - Force a good plan.

-  This is a favorable option and can be used to targeted specific queries.
+  This is a favorable option and can be used to target specific queries.
 Forcing a plan could be done by using a [plan guide](/sql/relational-databases/performance/plan-guides) or QDS.
-Using QDS is generally easier to use.
+QDS is generally easier to use.
 - Use [database-scoped configuration](#database-level-set-scoped-configuration-or-compatibility-level) to force the legacy CE.

-  This is less preferred approach as it is a database-wide setting and it applies to all queries against this database, but sometimes necessary when a targeted approach isn't feasible.
-It's certainly the most easy-to-implement option.
+  This is a less preferred approach as it is a database-wide setting and applies to all queries against this database.
+Still, it is sometimes necessary when a targeted approach isn't feasible.
+It's certainly the easiest option to implement.
 - Use trace flag 9841 to force legacy CE globally.
 To do this, use [DBCC TRACEON](#server-level-use-trace-flag) or set the trace flag as a [start-up parameter](/sql/tools/configuration-manager/sql-server-properties-startup-parameters-tab#optional-parameters).

-  This is the least-targeted approach that should only be used as a temporary mitigation when you're unable to apply any of the other options.
+  This is the least-targeted approach and should only be used as a temporary mitigation when you're unable to apply any of the other options.

 ## Options to enable Legacy CE